zephyrproject-rtos/zephyr/boards/arm/nucleo_g474re/doc/index.rst

 Nucleo G474RE Board has 6 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `STM32G4 Nucleo-64 board User Manual`_.
+For more details please refer to `STM32G4 Nucleo-64 board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------